alexagriffith/kserve/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `--http_port`: the http port model server is listening on, the default port is 8080
 - `--max_buffer_size`: Max socker buffer size for tornado http client, the default limit is 10Mi.
-- `--max_asyncio_workers`: Max number of workers to spawn for python async io loop, by default it is `min(32,cpu.limit + 4)`
+- `--max_asyncio_workers`: Max number of workers to spawn for python async io loop, by default it is `min(32,cpu.limit + 4)` -- `enable_latency_logging`: whether to log latency metrics per request, the default is False

 ### Environment Variables